MoldyMacaroniX/dashword.net/_src/posts/play-geometry-dash-for-free-how-to-play-geometry-dash-for-free.md

 # How to play Geometry Dash for free

 You can download all free Geometry Dash games from the iOS App Store or the Android Google Play Store.
-Here are links to the following Geometry Dash games and their free downloads:
+Here are links to all free Geometry Dash games and their downloads:

 | Geometry Dash Game | iOS App Store Download | Google Play Store Download |
 |--------------------|------------------------|----------------------------|